-- ii.
+- i.
+The cryptoglandular origin of anorectal abscess/ fistula - ii.
 How to differentiate cryptoglandular abscess/fistula from fistula due to other causes - iii.
-The classification of cryptoglandular perianal/perirectal abscess/fistula based on anatomic spaces - iv.
+The classification of cryptoglandular perianal/perirectal abscess/fistula based on anatomic spaces. - iv.
 Park's classification system of anal fistula - v.
 Horseshoe abscess/fistula - vi.
-The natural history of surgically treated perianal/perirectal abscess - vii.
-The operative management of abscess/fistula disease, including complications - viii.
-The etiology, classification, preoperative evaluation and treatment of rectovaginal fistulas based on location and etiology, and the results of surgical repair - ix.
-Intergrate classification scheme for rectovaginal fistulae and justify appropriate timing for intervention. - x.
-The evaluation and treatment of rectourethral fistulas, and the results of surgical repair d.
-Benign Anal Misc; Benign Diseases of Skin Appendages
+The natural history of surgically treated perianal/perirectal abscess. - vii.
+The operative management of abscess/fistula disease, including complications. - viii.
+The etiology, classification, preoperative evaluation and treatment of rectovaginal fistulas based on location and etiology, and the results of surgical repair. - ix.
+Integrate classification scheme for rectovaginal fistulae and justify appropriate timing for intervention. - x.
+The evaluation and treatment of rectourethral fistulas, and the results of surgical repair

+D. Benign Anal Misc; Benign Diseases of Skin Appendages